tsunami416604/azure-docs.hu-hu/articles/virtual-machines/extensions/dsc-linux.md

 ---
-title: Azure DSC-bővítmény Linux rendszerhez
+title: Azure DSC extension for Linux
-description: A a következő módon telepíti a típusú és DSC-csomagokat, hogy az Azure Linux rendszerű virtuális gép a kívánt állapot-konfiguráció alapján legyen konfigurálva.
+description: Installs OMI and DSC packages to allow an Azure Linux VM to be configured using Desired State Configuration.
 services: virtual-machines-linux
 documentationcenter: ''
 author: bobbytreed